-If it appears that your property comes within one of the above classifications and planning permission is required, you should us using the contact details on this page.
+If it appears that your property comes within one of the above classifications and planning permission is required, you should get in touch using the contact details on this page.

 If you decide to go ahead with the construction, you must remove the fence, wall or hedge within the property at the place where the crossing will be located before construction can take place.